jorgeMFS/HYMET/README.md

 ./bin/hymet ablation --sample zymo_mc --taxa 1423,562 --levels 0,0.5,1.0 --threads 4
 ```

 For the full list of subcommands run `bin/hymet --help`.
 The legacy `main.pl` entry point is still available via `bin/hymet legacy -- …`.
+You can call the CLI from any working directory by exporting `HYMET_ROOT=/path/to/HYMET` (or passing `--hymet-root`).

 ### Getting Example Datasets